danoneata/humans/README.md

 Here are some [initial results](http://speed.pub.ro/xts/backup-2020-05-20) that show 128 samples of lip movements for twelve phones (vowels):
 AA, AE, AH, AO, AW, AY, EH, EY, IH, IY, OW, UW.
-For this experiment, we have used the [GRID dataset](https://pubmed.ncbi.nlm.nih.gov/17139705/) and obtained the alignments by using a pre-trained automatic speech recognition (ASR) model trained on TED-LIUM with the Kaldi framework;
+For this experiment, we have used the [GRID dataset](https://pubmed.ncbi.nlm.nih.gov/17139705/) and obtained the alignments by using a pre-trained automatic speech recognition (ASR) model trained on TED-LIUM with the Kaldi framework
-faces and their landmarks were detected using the [`dlib` toolkit](http://dlib.net/).
+(but we can also use alignments extracted with [Gentle](https://github.com/lowerquality/gentle)). faces and their landmarks were detected using the [`dlib` toolkit](http://dlib.net/).
-We also have access to the Lip Reading in the Wild dataset (although non-commercial conditions might apply) and we can also use alignments extracted with Gentle.

 # References